-Towards the end of the Edo period (1600-1868), a carpenter living in Shimane Prefecture obtained an abacus from Hiroshima made by a specialist and made a very good one using locally sourced oak, Japanese apricot and a smoked form of bamboo called susudake.
+Toward the end of the Edo era (1600-1868), a carpenter living in Shimane Prefecture obtained an abacus made by a specialist from Hiroshima.
+Using this abacus as a model, he made his own from locally sourced oak, Japanese apricot and smoked bamboo (susudake).

-Later on after two men from the district of Yokota-cho, Takahashi Tsunesaku and Murakami Asakichi, perfected a hand lathe for making the beads, production increased remarkably quickly and the foundation of today's small craft industry was established.
-The abacus made here are of the very best quality and the name Unshu is synonymous with the abacus.
+Later, craftsmen from the district of Yokota-cho perfected a hand lathe for making abacus beads, which substantially increased production and created the foundation for today's small craft industry.
+The abacuses produced here are of such high quality that the name Unshu is practically synonymous with abacuses.

-One of the most important elements of an abacus is the beads.
-They should move freely and should produce a clear click as they strike the frame or another bead.
-Because much attention is given to the way that the bamboo shafts and the hole passing through the beads is finished, it is a particular feature of these abacus that the more they are used the better they become.
+The most important element of an abacus is the beads, which should move freely and produce a clear click when they strike the frame or another bead.
+Careful attention is paid to the finish of the bamboo shafts and the holes of the beads.
+Unshu abacuses are characterized by how they improve in quality the longer they are used.

-The most important thing in soroban are the beads.
-The best beads are said to be the ones that move well and make a very clear sound.
-Since great care is used to give a proper finishing to the beads’ holes and the bamboo cores, they will become easier to use the longer they are used.
+Beads are the primary component of abacuses.
+The best abacuses have beads that move well and make a very clear sound.
+Because great care is used to finish the bamboo shafts and the holes of the beads, the quality actually improves the longer they are used.